e2nIEE/pandapower/doc/converter/powerfactory.rst

  * Export 'PV' bus as Slack: defines whether 'PV' power injections are to be defined as Slack in pandapower
  * Verify conversion: defines whether the network should be verified after the conversion.
 If the option is set, the pandapower network will be verified by executing a load flow calculation and comparing the results to values in PowerFactory.
-This happens after the .p file has been saved to the hard drive.
+This happens after the .json file has been saved to the hard drive.
  * Logger in debug mode: can be used in case exporter stops at error.
 In this case more logging messages are shown.
  * Export Controller: feature is not yet implemented with the user-defined tool